 A simpler explanation is that the main intangible asset held by these companies is monopoly power, arising from network effects, intellectual property, control over natural resources and good old-fashioned predatory conduct.

 In this context, the crucial point about intangibles isn’t that they aren’t physical, it’s that they can’t be reproduced by anyone else.
 No one can sell a Windows or Apple operating system, even if they were willing to invest the effort required to reverse-engineer it.
 While there are competitors for the Google’s search engine (I recommend DuckDuckGo), there are huge barriers to entry, notably including the fact that the product is ‘free’ or rather supported by advertising for which all consumers pay whether they use Google or not.

+There’s a complicated relationship here between the rise of monopoly and the development of the information economy in which the top tech firms operate.
+Information is the ultimate ‘non-rival’ good.
+Once generated by one person it can be shared with anyone else without diminishing in value.
+As the cost of communication has fallen, it’s become possible for everyone in the world to gain access to new information at essentially zero cost.
 What this means is that there is very little relationship between the value of information and the ability of corporations to capture value from it.
 The protocols and languages that make the Internet possible are a public good, created by collaborative effort and made freely available.
 The information on the Internet is generated by households, business and governments using these protocols.
 Without these public goods, Google would be worthless.
 But because advertising can be attached to search results, ownership of a search engine is immensely profitable.

 In turn, this means that traditional ideas about capital and investment are largely irrelevant in the information economy.
 More on this soon, I hope.